Written by Kate Pritchard

 Normally, line managers are expected to make improvements based on survey results, meaning they need to be aware of their responsibilities and have a clear understanding of why engagement is important and what they do with results once received.
 They must see feedback as a positive opportunity to make improvements, rather than a threat to how they operate.

-Essentially, high-level issues affecting the whole organisation will be addressed by senior leadership, while local issues need to be addressed at the level of individual teams.
+Essentially, high-level issues affecting the whole organization will be addressed by senior leadership, while local issues need to be addressed at the level of individual teams.
 This combined ‘top down’ and ‘bottom up’ approach is essential if all of your people are to be actively involved in the process of improvement.
 Employees need to see the commitment of leaders to act on their feedback.

 Even the most detailed survey results can only point to where change is required – rather than provide the answers or show employee priorities.
 Therefore, all managers should discuss the results with their teams and get more detailed feedback on the critical issues.